-We have identified material weaknesses in our internal control over financial reporting.
-If we are not able to remedy these material weaknesses in our internal control over financial reporting, if we identify additional material weaknesses in the future, or if our former material weaknesses recur, it could have an adverse effect on our company.
+We currently have material weaknesses in our internal control over financial reporting.
+If we are not able to remedy these deficiencies in our internal control over financial reporting, if we identify additional deficiencies or material weaknesses in the future, or if our former material weaknesses recur, it could have an adverse effect on our company.

-In connection with their evaluation of our internal control over financial reporting for the year ended December 31, 2016, our management identified certain material weaknesses in our internal control over financial reporting.
-These material weaknesses related to a lack of segregation of duties, a lack of formal review processes for key accounting transactions and responsibilities, lack of controls to identify and analyze related party transactions and a lack of technical accounting competence.
+In connection with their evaluation of our internal control over financial reporting for the year ended December 31, 2017, our management identified certain continuing material weaknesses in our internal control over financial reporting.
+Namely, a lack of controls to identify and analyze related party transactions and a lack of technical accounting competence.
 Our independent registered public accounting firm is not required to attest to our management's evaluation of our internal control over financial reporting.
-Had our independent registered public accounting firm performed such an attestation of on our management's evaluation of our internal control over financial reporting, additional control deficiencies may have been identified by management or our independent registered public accounting firm, and those control deficiencies could have also represented one or more material weaknesses.
+Had our independent registered public accounting firm performed such an attestation of on our management's evaluation of our internal control over financial reporting, additional material weaknesses may have been identified by management or our independent registered public accounting firm.

-Although we implemented measures in 2016 to remedy these material weaknesses, they were not sufficient to eliminate them.
-Accordingly, we are continuing to evaluate and implement additional measures to address these material weaknesses.
-Further, we cannot assure you that we have identified all or that we will not in the future have additional material weaknesses in our internal control over financial reporting.
-Accordingly, material weaknesses may still exist when we report on the effectiveness of our internal control over financial reporting.
-If we have additional material weaknesses in our internal control over financial reporting in the future, it could have an adverse effect on our company.
+Although we implemented measures in 2016 and 2017 to remedy some of our former material weaknesses, they were not sufficient to eliminate all material weaknesses.
+Accordingly, we are continuing to evaluate and implement additional measures to address these continuing material weaknesses.
+Further, we cannot assure you that we have identified all or that we will not in the future have additional deficiencies or material weaknesses in our internal control over financial reporting.
+If we have additional significant deficiencies or material weaknesses in our internal control over financial reporting in the future, it could have an adverse effect on our company.